Shopify Structured Data: Improved organic traffic that converts, without chasing rankings

 The final thing to do after you have your structured data set up on your store is to schedule a time to regularly review it.

-Google can be pretty quick about removing your Rich Snippets when your structured data breaks.
-One customer lost her Rich Snippets in a week after a redesign.
-Luckily she caught it and was able to fix them and recover.
+Google can be pretty quick about removing your Rich Results when your structured data breaks.
+One customer lost her Rich Results in a week after a redesign.
+Luckily she caught it and was able to fix them and recover fairly quickly.

 Summary

-This guide has been a walk-through of how you can start to get more organic search traffic by using Google’s Rich Snippets and structured data.
+This guide has been a walk-through of how you can start to get more organic search traffic by using Google’s Rich Results and structured data.

 It’s an easy process to go through and could increase the quantity and quality of your search traffic with a bit of upfront work.